Student Counseling Services is OPEN for teletherapy this summer!

-Currently, you may still reach us by calling our main number at (773) 442-4650.
-We will be responding to voicemails Monday through Friday from 9 a.m. to 5 p.m.
-For urgent phone calls, you can reach a counselor for emergency intervention by pressing "2" per the outgoing message.
-If you need to contact us by email, please email email@example.com.
+- To schedule an appointment, please call (773) 442-4650 and leave a message.
+We will respond to voicemail 9 a.m.-5 p.m., Monday through Friday.
+For urgent phone calls, you can reach a counselor for emergency consultation by pressing "2" per the outgoing message.
+If you need to contact us by email, please send a message to firstname.lastname@example.org.

 Thank you for your patience during this challenging time!